austinibele/fullstack-terraform/README.md

+# TODO
+1. Allow AWS to "manage_master_user_password" for RDS instance.
+We should have multiple DB users for different tasks. https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/

 # Terraform

 1. Set the Terraform API token in GitHub secrets.
 This will allow us to retrieve Terraform outputs dynamically.